The bright side: Bucharest 10 km

 Then I headed to the expo to see what unnecessary sports gear the three stands had on offer.

-Inspired by Sir Farah’s recent achievement at the Chicago marathon, and in a greater extent the freezing weather, I settled on a pair of white Swiss arm warmers.
+Inspired by Sir Farah’s recent achievement at the Chicago marathon, and to a greater extent the freezing weather, I settled on a pair of white Swiss arm warmers.

 The race itself was loads of fun.
 While the streets were still deserted, there was a sense of calm and unity among the runners.
 Dozens of wheelchairs participated, who seemed to have simply started among the other runners instead of as a separate starting group.
 It struck me that most wheelchairs were simply normal everyday use chairs and not the sporty type you see racing at big city marathons.
 I jogged past them on the inclines, and they squeaked past me on the downs.